-It does not have oats in the recipe.
 I don’t have anything against oats.
-I will eat an oatmeal cookie, but given other options it isn’t my first choice.
-I will not eat oatmeal for breakfast, unless they are steal cut.
+I will eat an oatmeal cookie, but given other options, it isn’t my first choice.

-I came across this recipe years ago when I collected cookbooks.
-My favorite at the time was Beat This! by Ann Hodgman.
-I did not use the apple crisp recipe from that book since I don’t care for oats in my apple crisp.
-But if I did, I would have used hers.
+My favorite cookbook at the time was Beat This! by Ann Hodgman.
+I did not use the apple crisp recipe from that book since it was made with oats.

 Now we’re talking!